 When we’ve got our dehydrator going in summer, I use up bananas past their prime to make what we call “dried bananas “candy.”
 They’re unbelievably good.
 I don’t even like bananas, but I will gobble these up.
 They’re like a really flavorful chewy taffy.
 I’m planning to haul the dehydrator out of storage over the winter break so I can make a huge batch of bananas to help wean my kids off the candy and cookies everyone gives them at this time of year.

 I may receive commissions from purchases made through links in this article at no additional cost to you.
 Read full disclosure.

 Dried strawberries, cantaloupe, apples, and pears make similarly wonderful fruit snacks.
 Dried mango not only tastes like candy, it packs a nice dose of immune-boosting vitamin A. Your kids will love these dried treats also, and you can skip those pretty questionable “fruit chews” kids are always asking for.
-Or you can add gelatin and make “fruit snacks” like these from Raising Generation Nourished.
-Some creative cooks have even figured out how to make fruity gummies from summer squash!

 A lot of store-bought sweets are made with high fructose corn syrup, artificial flavors and colors, and even chemicals like propyl paraben, an endocrine disruptor removed from a number of cosmetics because of safety concerns — but it’s still used in some food!

 Making your own treats means you can use whole grain flour, cut the sugar, and incorporate fruit (or even veggies!).
 Ice cream made from frozen bananas is all the rage these days, and for good reason.
 Give these easy recipes a try and get a nice dose of b vitamins, magnesium and potassium, with no added sugar.

 Some other ice-cream recipes use coconut milk and are sweetened lightly.
 Check out these yummy ideas: